moltenL/Cardinal/CONTRIBUTING.md

 Bug reports should be made at [Cardinal Issues](https://github.com/JakeRoggenbuck/Cardinal/issues)

 ### Review norms
-- To get a PR merged, you need at least one review from a contributor.
+- To get a PR merged, you need at least one review from a contributor
 - Approval messages should be clear and concise.
 (E.g. "Looks good.", "Review")
 - PRs should pass all tests.
-If a test is broken, add that as a bug report.
+If a test is broken, add that as a bug report

 ### Assignment norms
 - Before something is being worked on, make an issue for it